NamitaMalik/E2E-testing-with-Protractor/README.md

         });
     })();
     ```
-2. Let's check if the title of the page is `Credit Card` or not.
-I had mentioned above that **Protractor** also uses **Jasmine** and we know that **Jasmine** let us describe how describe how software should behave in a plain text.
+Test Case 1.
+Let's check if the title of the page is `Credit Card` or not.
+I had mentioned above that **Protractor** also uses **Jasmine** and we know that **Jasmine** lets us describe our test case in a simple plain text.
 Therefore our test would look something like this, easy to understand.

     ```JavaScript
     it('should have correct title', function () {